jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The implications of this realization are huge.
 But we'll discuss those later in Book II Mixed Ideological Politics and Book III Bumblebee Economics.

-For now, this book's missions is simply about you realizing we are technological beings.
+For now, this book's mission is simply about you realizing we are technological beings.
 This isn't a new idea something we must create, it's something we should realize is already effectively true.

 Touch your tail-bone.